Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Gaussian Processes in Euclidean spaces

 \subsection{Identifiability}

 Let $P_0$ and $P_1$ be Gaussian measures corresponding to Mat\'ern parameters $\{\sigma_0^2,\alpha_0,\nu\}$ and $\{\sigma_1^2,\alpha_1,\nu\}$, respectively.
 Two measures are said to be equivalent, denoted by $P_0\equiv P_1$, if they are absolutely continuous with respect to each other.
-Two equivalent measures cannot be distinguished by any amount of data. \cite{zhang2004inconsistent} showed that when $d<4$, $P_0$ is equivalent to $P_1$ if and only if $\sigma_0^2\alpha_0^{2\nu}=\sigma_1^2\alpha_1^{2\nu}$.
-Hence, $\sigma^2$ and $\alpha$ do not admit asymptotically consistent estimators, while $\sigma^2\alpha^{2\nu}$, also known as a \emph{microergodic parameter}, is consistently estimatable.
+Two equivalent measures cannot be distinguished \changedreviewertwo{no matter how dense the observations are.} \cite{zhang2004inconsistent} showed that when $d<4$, $P_0$ is equivalent to $P_1$ if and only if $\sigma_0^2\alpha_0^{2\nu}=\sigma_1^2\alpha_1^{2\nu}$.
+Hence, $\sigma^2$ and $\alpha$ do not admit asymptotically consistent estimators, while $\sigma^2\alpha^{2\nu}$, also known as a \emph{microergodic parameter}, is consistently estimable.
 For $d > 4$, \cite{A10} proved that both $\sigma^2$ and $\alpha$ are consistently estimable.
-The case for $d = 4$ is remains unresolved.
-The integral test offers a sufficient (but not necessary) condition on the spectral densities to determine whether two measures are equivalent.
+The case for $d = 4$ remains unresolved.
+The integral test offers a sufficient (but not necessary) condition on the spectral densities to determine whether two measures are equivalent. \changedreviewertwo{While unidentifiable parameters are never consistently estimable, identifiable parameters may be consistently estimable.
+However, deriving an explicit construction for such a consistent estimator is often challenging and is beyond the scope of the current manuscript; we identify this as an area of future research.}